Best lawn mower buying guide 2018

 The quick basics of a lawn mower

 A central element of the lawn mower.
-Mostly it’s made of plastic, steel, and aluminum.
-Housing material is one of the things that affects the price of the product.
+Mostly it’s made of plastic, steel or aluminum.
+Housing material is one of the things that affect the price of the product.
 That’s why cheapest lawn mowers have a plastic housing.
-They are not bad, not at all because:
+They are not bad, not at all, because:

 Steel housings are very durable and good for rough mowing but they are heavy, and corrosion loves steel housing.
 The typical lifetime of steel housings are for 4-5 seasons but depends on how you treat it.
 If you clean it after every mowing and repaint it time by time, then lifetime depends on the engine.
 Remember – wash your lawn mower after mowing!

 Aluminum housing is the best, but they are expensive.
 Mostly aluminum housing manufacturer gives a 10-year guarantee.
 Aluminum housings are durable, resistant to corrosion and they weigh less than steel housings.
 But yes, they are expensive.

 There are two types of engines – gas (petrol) and electric.
 Manual lawn mowers don’t have engines at all, so we will talk about them later.

 They are environment-friendly, but cable length limits your mowing area.
 There are some lawn mowers with a battery inside, but they are few and expensive and I do not suggest buying them unless you need to mow where there is no electricity.
 If you decide to buy an electric lawn mower, then you should pay attention to the following factors:

 - You can only work in dry weather and dry grass

 - It’s recommended to wear rubber boots or shoes.

 - Remember that if you want to increase cable length, it will also increase the loss of resistance of the cable.
 As a result, the output electric power may be insufficient for the engine.
 And in the case, you can damage the engine and warranty will not cover that.
 So, before extending the cable, check the maximum length of it.